 Technology has changed so fast that the academic institutions were not able to keep up – both in knowledge and in facilities.

-It is true that the post – graduate part of the academic institutions are creating sophisticated mathematical models and theories that is used by industry in the development of new strategies and equipment, but most of the patents and innovations are now coming from industry, creating new revenue streams every year.
+It is true that the post – graduate part of the academic institutions are creating sophisticated mathematical models and theories that are used by industry in the development of new strategies and equipment, but most of the patents and innovations are now coming from industry, creating new revenue streams every year.

 The netto effect is that the basic education has become so inefficient that many major industry players have resorted to developing their own education facilities.
+The worst of all is that education is so bogged down with policies and procedures that they are not able to cater for the fast changed industry requirements.

 Education and Training is the first of three strategic actions that the SAIMC has identified during their Strategy Session in March 2018.